xalitoarriaza/help/docs/mysql-old-app.md

 ### Terminal › Tunnel › MySQL

 If you are familiar with the shell then this is no biggie.
-In essence: Open up a tunnel to your App's MySQL database using your Apps SSH account.
+In essence: open up a tunnel to your App's MySQL database using your Apps SSH account.

 ```bash